-I put up with narcissistic behavior from my sibling ’cause it’s all I had known.
-That’s what having a brother was like.
+I put up with narcissistic behavior from a family member ’cause it’s all I had known.
+That’s what families are like, right?

+Discussions were battlefields; things could go well for a while, then from nowhere would come criticisms and put-downs.
 There were passive-aggressive insults, sneers, calculated rages out of the blue.
-Then he’d pull back, play nice, shift blame.
+Then they’d pull back, play nice, shift blame.
 I’d feel relieved and naively think things would be okay from now on.
 I got hooked into the cycle again.

-So I continued to analyse and rationalize it all away.
+So I continued to analyze and rationalize it all away.

 I believe that more unhappiness comes from this source than from any other–I mean from the attempt to prolong family connections unduly and to make people hang together artificially who would never naturally do so. – Samuel Butler

 If you’ve suffered the debilitating effects of narcissistic, manipulative or dysfunctional behavior, you’re probably exhausted, emotionally, mentally and physically.

 But over time, I became more and more tense as each visit by this person approached.
 I worried about the mood he’d be in, how I could avoid any traps he may set.